-Electronic and telecommunications engineering at RMIT encompasses several research areas including:
+Electronic and telecommunications engineering at RMIT encompasses many key research areas including:

 - Low temperature co-fired ceramic (LTCC) devices and systems

 - Radio frequency systems, devices and antennas for defence systems and 5G telecommunications

 - Next generation networks including sensor networks and the Internet of Things